Bienqq/air-quality-measuring-app/README.md

 | Vue | Vuetify |
 |--|--|

-**Pollution Viewer** - application to measure quality of air in most cities located some countries
+**Pollution Viewer** - application to measure quality of air in most polluted cities located in Europe

 ##
 ## Project setup